 While it may be more challenging to find a non-religious drug rehab or non-religious alcohol rehab for addiction treatment, it is possible.
-There are various programs that will offer you the addiction treatment you are looking for while remaining non-faith-based rehabs.
+There are various inpatient and outpatient programs that will offer you the addiction treatment you are looking for while remaining non-faith-based rehabs.

-Some of the non-religious addiction recovery programs include the following:1-3
+Some of the addiction recovery programs suitable for atheists and non-religious include the following:1-3

 - SMART Recovery: This is a non-profit, abstinence-focused organization that provides free mutual support meetings to people with addiction problems.
 The organization uses scientifically based methods to empower individuals to change their behaviors and learn coping skills that can be used in both the short and long term.

 - LifeRing Secular Recovery: This is a network of support groups that are available to people looking to live alcohol- or drug-free life.
 It does not rely on a “higher power” and participants religious/spiritual beliefs remain private.
 LifeRing uses positive social reinforcement and matches treatment to the individual.

 - Women for Sobriety (WFS): This nonprofit organization provides support strictly for women.
 It is a program is based on 13 Acceptance Statements that encourage emotional and spiritual growth.
 With a focus on positivity, responsibility, and emotional growth, WFS helps women change negative thought and behavior patterns.

 Check Your Insurance Coverage for Non-Faith Based Rehab